buanjautista/cc-open-world/README.md

 # Instalation

 Install CCLoader.
-Just drop the ccmod file from [releases](https://github.com/buanjautista/cc-open-world/releases/tag/0.2.0) inside assets/mods/, and you should be good to go
+Then download and drop the .ccmod file from [releases](https://github.com/buanjautista/cc-open-world/releases/tag/0.2.0) inside assets/mods/, and you should be good to go.
+In case you're using the .zip version, drop the CC-Open-World-version folder inside assets/mods/.
+Make sure to only have one of these, not both, since it might cause weird replacements and behavior

 ## [CCLoader](https://github.com/CCDirectLink/CCLoader/releases)
 You can download CCLoader from this location: https://github.com/CCDirectLink/CCLoader/releases